someparty/someparty/source/articles/2019-03-10-these-things-happen.html.markdown

 [Watch: Surrender - "Hold On" @ YouTube](https://youtu.be/C81pffNbg0E "#")

-Last week I also had the chance to premiere a new single from Toronto melodic punk quartet [Stuck Out Here](https://stuckouthere.bandcamp.com/).
+<a name="stuckouthere"></a>Last week I also had the chance to premiere a new single from Toronto melodic punk quartet [Stuck Out Here](https://stuckouthere.bandcamp.com/).
 It's titled "Embarrass You" and appears on the band's upcoming third LP *Until We’re Each Someone Else*, which arrives this May on [Get Party!](https://getparty.bandcamp.com/) and [Must Be Nice Records](https://mustbenicerecords.bandcamp.com/).

 Stuck Out Here's Ivan Raczycki had this to say about the track: